 The sleek form of this freestanding tub adds a stunning focal point to modern interiors.
-An oval-shaped design and flat, slanted sidewalls create the artful minimalist look ideal for newly renovated spaces.
-The 60-gallon tub is 67 inches long, 31.5 inches wide, and almost 23 inches deep, allowing an adult to enjoy a relaxing soak without feeling cramped.
+An oval-shaped design and curved sidewalls create the artful minimalist look ideal for newly renovated spaces.
+The 50-gallon tub is 55 inches long, 31 inches wide, and 23 inches deep, allowing an adult to enjoy a relaxing soak without feeling cramped.
 It features an overflow and drain, with multiple finishes available for the polished metal fixtures.

 Woodbridge utilizes a fiberglass-reinforced acrylic with a nonslip bottom, creating a robust and smooth surface for easy cleaning.
 This sturdy acrylic tub can handle up to 1,000 pounds.

 Replacing a dated alcove tub for a modern design doesn’t have to cost a fortune.
 This 60-inch bathtub proves it, with all the style of an updated model without the high price tag.

 Volume can often be an issue with alcove tubs, but this model from Kingston Brass does its best to overcome it.
 It is 60 inches long, more than 30.5 inches wide, and just over 22 inches deep, providing an overall capacity of up to 58 gallons.

 This tub features acrylic over fiberglass construction, with an integrated flange for tile or a surround.
 It comes predrilled for an overflow and drain (available separately) with left- and right-hand drain options.

 - Left- or right-hand drain options